davazp/lector/doc/tutorial.md

 use: *generators*.

-Using generators and the `coroutine` function from `async-reader`, we can rewrite our last example like:
+Using generators and the `coroutine` function from `async-reader`, we can rewrite our last example like

 ```javascript
 const greet = coroutine(function*(name){